Breast Implant Facts Every Athlete Should Know

 Choosing breast augmentation surgery is a big decision.
 For an athletic woman, there is more that needs to be taken into consideration.
 No matter what type of exercise you are into, an athletic woman needs to be assured that breast implants can be incorporated into her fitness journey and active lifestyle.
 As you contemplate breast augmentation, consider the following breast implant facts that every athlete should know:

 Healing is an important part of the breast augmentation process.
 Therefore, it is crucial to limit the strain you put on your upper body and pectoral muscles during the first four to six weeks post-surgery.
 Heavy and repetitive lifting should also be avoided.

 After you’ve recovered, you can resume intense strength training without issue.

 Sports bras provide the critical support that athletic women need post-operation.
 There is a risk that your ligaments can be unnecessarily stretched if your breast implants aren’t properly supported during physical activity.

 You know your own body the best.
 Take heed of its warnings and don’t push yourself too soon to resume the amount of activity that you performed pre-surgery.
 There is a risk of excessive swelling or bleeding if you push your limits before your body is ready.

 Understand the Placement of Your Implant

 As an athletic woman who is considering breast implants, it is important to look at all the facts before you make a decision.
-Your best resource is to have a consultation with a doctor or surgeon so you may address all of your questions and concerns to a professional.
-Be sure to advise them of the importance of exercise and fitness to you during this initial consultation.
+Be sure to tell Dr Kesarwani about your physical exercise regimen during your initial consultation.